xakefreud/wj-hotel-listing/README.md

 # WJ Simple Hotel Listing App

-This project was bootstrapped React App (CRA)
+This project was bootstrapped with Create React App (CRA)

 ## Installation and Setup

 Clone this repository and install.

+To install dependencies, you can run:

 ```bash
 npm install